telerik/winforms-docs/pageview/upgrading-to-radpageview.md

           should be clicked.

->RadPageView does not support adding elements directly to a RadPageViewPage.
+>note RadPageView does not support adding elements directly to a RadPageViewPage.
 Hence a
             conversion from RadPanelBar will create empty pages for element-based groups; only groups that are used as control hosts will be completely converted.
 Old controls will be DELETED upon conversion, so make sure that you have backed-up your projects first.
+>

->Events are not converted.
+>note Events are not converted.
 When you convert an obsolete control, your event handler methods will remain intact, but it
             is important to note that the event subscriptions will be cleared.
+>